$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Discussion and Outlook

 \subsection{Practical Scope and Guidelines}

 The previous sections have rather focused on the predictive power of our theoretical framework, whereas its practical implications were only marginally addressed so far.
 Therefore, we shall now investigate the issues of \ref{quest:intro:interpretability} in greater detail.
 Taking the perspective of a practitioner, these problem statements are typically associated with the following tasks: \emph{How to come up with a good analysis operator $\aop$ for my specific application?
 What properties and design rules are of particular relevance?} Unfortunately, we are not able to answer these questions in full generality here, but our theoretical approach could at least give rise to several novel solution strategies.
-The above discussion in fact suggests to use $\samplecompl{\aop,\grtr}$ as a measure of quality that allows for an assessment and comparison of different choices of $\aop$.
+The above discussion in fact suggests using $\samplecompl{\aop,\grtr}$ as a measure of quality that allows for an assessment and comparison of different choices of $\aop$.
 Let us a recall a simple example from Subsection~\ref{subsubsec:appl:wavelets:blocks}: In the course of relation \eqref{eq:appl:wavelets:reweighting}, it has turned out that, although $\aopr$ and $\aopi$ correspond to the same frame except from a scale-wise reweighting of their analysis vectors, the predicted sampling rates differ dramatically, as illustrated in Figure~\ref{fig:intro:1d:pt_frame}.
-This observation indicates that the recovery performance might be greatly improved by \emph{weighting}, which is a principle often referred to as \emph{weighted sparsity} in the literature \cite{friedlander2012recovering,oymak2012recovery}.
+This observation indicates that the recovery performance might be greatly improved by \emph{weighting}, which is a technique closely related to \emph{weighted sparsity} in compressed sensing theory, e.g., see \cite{khajehnejad2009weighted,friedlander2012recovering,oymak2012recovery}.
 The numerical results of Section~\ref{sec:appl} even show that such a rule-of-thumb could be applied to various other structural properties of analysis operators, for example: \begin{itemize} \item \emph{Intrinsic localization of the Gram matrix.} The off-diagonal decay of $\gram = \aop\aop^\T$ may strongly affect the recovery capability of $\aop$ (cf. Remark~\ref{rmk:proofs:scbound:kkt}). \item \emph{Conditioning.} The impact of the linear dependency structure and frame bounds of $\aop$ is expected to be highly non-trivial. \item \emph{Redundancy.} Highly redundant frames are sometimes superior over orthonormal bases (see Figure~\ref{fig:intro:1d}). \end{itemize} While analyzing $\samplecompl{\aop,\grtr}$ with respect to certain characteristic quantities yields a first approach to \ref{quest:intro:interpretability}, a systematic methodology for designing good operators is still missing.
-Interestingly, the language of \emph{statistical learning theory} can be very helpful to tackle this challenge.
-The underlying mathematical formalism is sketched in Appendix~\ref{sec:learning}, but a detailed elaboration is however deferred to future research.